AmandaCIdev/full-stack-capstone/README.md

 **[Visit my website](https://amanda-ci-dev-full-stack-cap-a6484667fa4d.herokuapp.com/)**

+SUPERUSER CREDENTIALS:
+username - heroku_admin
+password - 1a2d3m4i5n

+These will be needed to access some features of the site.

 # Overview

 The website targets vulnerable and underserved youth, offering a platform for lifelong skill development similar to Boys and Girls Scouts.
 My mission is to expand events into an online hub where participants earn badges by mastering skills, fostering interaction, and applying abilities to life challenges.
 Youth aged 6-18 can transition and grow in a safe space.